garcialucasm/ipc-bike-app/README.md

 - **Bike Availability:** Display the number of bikes currently available.
 - **Reservation System:** A feature that allows users to borrow and return the bike.
+- **Enhanced Reservation System:** Suggest the least used bike for the subsequent lending.
 - **User Profiles:** Users can create profiles and manage their reservations.
-- **Notifications:** Users receive notifications for reservation confirmations, return times, reminders, and return confirmations.
-- **Rules, FAQs, and Help:** A section with the rules, frequently asked questions, and support information.
+- **Rules, FAQs, and Help:** A section with the rules, frequently asked questions and support information.
 - **Admin Panel:** An admin panel to manage bike inventory, user accounts, notifications, view statistics, and usage logs.
 - **Alumni advertising:** Advertising to show students the existence of Alumni and get them interested in membership (link to redirect them to become a member).

+To learn more about the project and the current status of feature development, you can visit 👉 [ipc.bike/about](https://ipc.bike/web/about)

-## Future Enhancements:
+## Contact

-- Enhanced Reservation System:
-    - Suggest the least used bike for the subsequent lending.
+To see our contacts, you can visit [ipc.bike/contact](https://ipc.bike/web) or send us a message through our contact details.